shoppad/mesa-templates/shopify/order/send-to-salesforce-contact/README.md

 - Save the client secret as `salesforce_client_secret`.
 - Save your Salesforce username as `salesforce_username`.
 - Save your Salesforce password as `salesforce_password`.
-- Save your Salesforce instance's URL as the `salesforce-instance` Storage Item.
+- Save your Salesforce instance's URL as the `salesforce-instance` Storage item.

 ## Optional Customizations
 - Map additional fields by editing the `shopify-salesforce-contact-map.js` script.